mdoege/Py1620/README.md

 The emulated machine is an IBM 1620 Model 1 in its base configuration with 20,000 decimal digits of memory and without any special features (such as divide instructions, indirect or indexed addressing, or floating point instructions).
 The addition and multiplication tables in 1620 memory are not used but standard Python integer math.

+Py1620 uses a Unicode combining character to display overbars for digits with an active flag bit.
+These overbars may not look all that great with some terminal fonts, e.g. they may be shifted horizontally in respect to the digit below.
+Switching to a different terminal font with better overbar support (like [GNU Unifont](https://unifoundry.com/unifont/)) will solve this issue.

 ### Usage

 ```python3 py1620.py input.txt [0000] [output.txt]```